JGCRI/gcam-doc/supply_land.md

 $$

 where $$price$$ is the commodity price, $$subsidy$$ is any exogenously-specified subsidy, $$varCost$$ is the non-land variable cost, $$inputCosts$$ are the costs of inputs (e.g., fertilizer, water), $$yield$$ is the yield for the technology, and $$impliedSubsidy$$ is an implicit subsidy calculated in the calibration periods to ensure profits are above a specified threshold.
 Note that the subsidy is multiplied by $$1e9$$, as the land allocator expects profit rates in 1975$/billion m<sup>2</sup>.

+In KLEAM configurations, `inputCosts` may include explicit labor and capital inputs in addition to inputs such as fertilizer and water.

 See `calcProfitRate` in [ag_production_technology.cpp](https://github.com/JGCRI/gcam-core/blob/master/cvs/objects/technologies/source/ag_production_technology.cpp).